-Great Basin National Park offers a variety of opportunities accessible to people with disabilities.
-Much can be learned about Great Basin National Park from your vehicle and from the accessible facilities and programs.
+Great Basin National Park offers a variety of opportunities for visitors with disabilities.
+Much can be learned about Great Basin National Park from your vehicle and from accessible facilities and programs.
 This wild landscape, rich in natural and cultural history, is a wonderful place to spend the day, a week, or more!
 Great Basin National Park is constantly striving to improve accessibility for all visitors.
 If you have any questions or comments about accessibility at Great Basin, e-mail us or call 775-234-7331.

 Please be advised that wheelchairs are not available at the park.
 First room tours may not be available on every tour, depending on staffing levels.